ory/docs/README.md

 Using placeholders and dummy data in code snippets and command examples is a good way to ensure that users run commands in the context of their setups and, as a result, achieve success quicker.
-Additionally, this fabricated information prevents leaking sensitive data such as tokens or API keys.
+Additionally, this fabricated information prevents leaking of sensitive data such as tokens or API keys.

 Follow these rules when using placeholders and dummy data: